rwv/blog/content/posts/migrate-blog-system-from-hexo-to-hugo/index.en.md

 ></script>
 ```

+### Configuring GitHub Actions

+I'm using GitHub Actions to automatically deploy the blog to both Cloudflare Pages and GitHub Pages for better disaster recovery (although such scenarios are unlikely).
+In the future, I might deploy to more platforms, possibly even IPFS, though I'm skeptical about IPFS's stability.

+You can find the specific code in [.github/workflows/ci.yml](https://github.com/rwv/blog/blob/92193c6f296febeaa402d69097126b30d61cff7d/.github/workflows/ci.yml)

+Why not use Cloudflare Pages' own build system?
+Because Cloudflare Pages has concurrent build limitations, and their Hugo version is too old to compile successfully.
+GitHub Actions' build system is more reliable.

 ## Open Source

 Taking advantage of this migration, I've made the blog open source.
 The project is available at [rwv/blog](https://github.com/rwv/blog), and you can find the 'Edit' button at the top of each article to go directly to the source code.
 Here's the specific configuration: